-Planning a trip to Lesotho for a couple days then get connected by buying a local sim card on arrival.
-It is the easiest and cheapest way to keep using data on your phone.
-In this guide I show you the mobile internet providers, the prices, give you my advice and tell you about my experience getting and using a prepaid sim card in Lesotho
+Planning a trip to Lesotho and looking for the best ways to get connected?
+Buying a local prepaid sim card or an e-sim card is the easiest way to keep using data on your phone when traveling in Lesotho.
+This is a complete guide showing you the mobile internet providers of Lesotho, up to date prices for prepaid sim cards and e-sim cards as per January 2024, give you my recommendation and tell you about my experience getting and using a local prepaid sim card in Lesotho.

 As part of visiting every country in the world I recently traveled to Lesotho and checked out the options for buying local prepaid sim cards for tourists.
-I also wrote prepaid sim card guides for Johannesburg, Cape Town, South Africa, Namibia and many more African countries.
+I also wrote prepaid sim card guides for Johannesburg, Cape Town, South Africa, Namibia, Zambia, Europe, United Kingdom, USA and many more countries around the world.

 Why buying a sim card in Lesotho

 At first I also hesitated as I was only visiting the country for about 2-3 days and I thought I would get by with using WiFi from hotels.
 Unfortunately most hotels and B&B’s I visited did not provide WiFi and when they did it was hardly working.

 Another reasons why I decided to buy a local prepaid sim card in Lesotho was to make travel plans and decisions on the road.
 I rented a car in Johannesburg and went on a big road trip in Lesotho.
 Finding restaurants, hotels and of course directions from Google Maps was so much easier when I got connected.

 IMPORTANT: A Vodacom South Africa sim card does NOT allow free roaming with Vodacom Lesotho!
 There are international roaming fees in Lesotho for Vodacom South Africa users.